My Awkward Senpai: Characters

 A 27-year-old office worker known at the office for her strict personality and dedication to work.
 However, she is actually timid, clumsy and awkward, which she hides through her serious façade.
-Though initially only mentoring Kamegawa for the sake of keeping her job, Azusa slowly starts developing romantic feelings for him, which she aggressively denies every time.
+Though initially only mentoring Yu for the sake of keeping her job, Azusa slowly starts developing romantic feelings for him, which she aggressively denies every time.
 She is originally from Oita Prefecture.